mayurawari/Edulabs_BackTemp/README.md

 5. User Login

-   .Endpoint: /login
+   -Endpoint: /login

-   .Method: POST
+   -Method: POST

-   .Request Body:
+   -Request Body:
    {
    "username": "test",
    "password": "123123"
    }

-   .Response:
+   -Response:
    ("User logged in successfully")

-Note: After logging in, a token will be generated and printed in the console.
+-Note: After logging in, a token will be generated and printed in the console.
 This token must be included in the Authorization header as a Bearer token for accessing protected routes.

 6. User Logout

-   .Endpoint: /logout
+   -Endpoint: /logout

-   .Method: POST
+   -Method: POST

-   .Request Header:
+   -Request Header:

-   .Authorization: Bearer <token>
+   -Authorization: Bearer <token>

-   .Response:
+   -Response:
    ("Logged out successfully")

 7. Add Task

-   .Endpoint: /tasks
+   -Endpoint: /tasks

-   .Method: POST
+   -Method: POST

-   .Request Body:
+   -Request Body:
    {
    "title": "task-1",
    "status": "completed",